Explore the

 Math

 There is ample math that you encounter in the course of living a meaningful life.
-K-5 math is all real world math that you and I use on a regular basis and I make a point to invite the kids into the world of numbers to play with and use it through all kinds of things from playing the Splash Math app to managing their personal finances to baking to helping with my small business accounting (you can listen to more about natural numeracy development here).
+K-5 math is all real world math that you and I use on a regular basis and I make a point to invite the kids into the world of numbers to play with and use it through all kinds of things from playing in math apps to managing their personal finances to baking to helping with my small business accounting (you can listen to more about natural numeracy development here).

 But again, reverse engineering their goals to set them up for success is all about confidence building.
 So we enrolled her in this series of online courses from Outschool, which taught all the math concepts in a small group setting with a gentle and patient teacher.
 (If you sign up using this link, you’ll get $20 off.)